jyoung0613/team-profile-generator/README.md

   - [Questions](#Questions)

   ## Installation
-  * install node js
+  * Install node js
-  * clone code from repo
+  * Clone code from repo
-  * open code and type npm i into your command line
+  * Open code and type npm i into your command line
-  * next type node index to initiate the questions
+  * Next type node index to initiate the questions

   ## Usage
   Node built program setup to ask users for Employee Team details and then generate a Team Profile page with contact details for your team.